rdgarfinkel/mediacollection/README.md

 - Hosted website with these scripts put online, with member signup abilities.

 # change log
+- 2016.??.??
+  - As of the next update, when adding entries, it will be sorted into the database. :)
 - 2016.10.05
   - Added ability for new/editing titles to have the ability to swap the <b>+</b> plus symbol for <b>(plus)</b> automatically upon entry by the user.
   - EAC/UPC barcodes are strictly numbers.
 If anything else is entered, it is stripped server-side.